Codex Marchalianus

-Codex Marchalianus designated by siglum Q is a 6th-century Greek manuscript copy of the Greek version of the Hebrew Bible (Tanakh or Old Testament) known as the Septuagint.
+Codex Marchalianus, designated by siglum Q, is a 6th-century Greek manuscript copy of the Greek version of the Hebrew Bible (Tanakh or Old Testament) known as the Septuagint.
+It is now in the Vatican Library.
 The text was written on vellum in uncial letters.
 Palaeographically it has been assigned to the 6th century.
 Marginal annotations were later added to the copy of the Scripture text, the early ones being of importance for a study of the history of the Septuagint.

 Its name was derived from a former owner, René Marchal.

 Description

 The manuscript is an in quarto volume, arranged in quires of five sheets or ten leaves each, like Codex Vaticanus or Codex Rossanensis.
 It contains text of the Twelve Prophets, Book of Isaiah, Book of Jeremiah with Baruch, Lamentations, Epistle of Jeremiah, Book of Ezekiel, Book of Daniel, with Susanna and Bel.
 The order of the 12 Prophets is unusual: Hosea, Amos, Micah, Joel, Obadiah, Jonah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.
 The order of books is the same as in Codex Vaticanus.

 The Book of Daniel represents the Theodotion version.

 In its present state, the manuscript consists of 416 parchment leaves, but the first twelve contain patristic matter, and did not form a part of the original manuscript.
 The leaves measure 11 x 7 inches (29 x 18 cm).
-The writing is in one column per page, 29 lines per column, and 24-30 letters in line.
+The writing is in one column per page, 29 lines per column, and 24–30 letters in line.

 It is written in bold uncial of the so-called Coptic style.

 In the first half of the 19th century it was thought to be one of the oldest manuscripts of the Septuagint.
 It is generally agreed that Codex Marchalianus belongs to a well-defined textual family with Hesychian characteristics, a representative of the Hesychian recension (along with the manuscripts A, 26, 86, 106, 198, 233).